9. Designing functions#

 ## .approxfun(x, y, v, method, yleft, yright, f, na.rm)

-we might wonder how they can produce different results: it is evident that they are identical.
-It turns out, however, that they internally store some additional data that are referred to when they are called:
+We might wonder why they produce different results: after all, they are identical.
+It turns out, however, that they internally store additional data that are referred to when they are called:

 environment(f1)[["y"]]